-Nigerian Chin-Chin is one of Nigerians’ most loved snacks.
+Nigerian Chin-Chin is one of Nigerians’ most loved snacks and also one of the Nigerian most loved street snacks.

 Why?
 It is tasty, especially when it is crunchy.